katydecorah/katydecorah.github.io/notes/_posts/2022-07-01-in-defense-of-magic.md

 {% include img.html src="2022-07-01-in-defense-of-magic-4.png" class="" alt="Buffy saying, 'If you can't do it on-line, then use magic'" width="1920" height="1200" %}
 </div>

 What changes when knowledge is shared online versus requires access to research libraries?
 What happens when code is documented?
-Who else can figure something out when you explain how to fix a bug?
+Who else will be able to finish their job because you commented with a fix?

 Share some magic.